KarlEmm/LTDC3/README.md

-# Be My Chef
+# Road to Chef

-Be My Chef is a novel, exciting, and educational app made to inspire the youth of today to lead the culinary world of tomorrow.
+Road to Chef aspires to be an inclusive experience for all high school students who share a passion for cooking.
+It offers them a community to share their passion.

 ## Table of Contents
 * [The Issue](#the-issue)